 Here the disruptive event creates an opportunity for you – people are more likely than usual to listen and to be willing to accept the changes you suggest.

 Step 5: Research Your Target Market and your Competition

 What needs, problems and opportunities can your target organisations successfully address using your services?

 You need to be able to tell your clients why they need you:

 - Do they require certification ISO 9001 alone?

 - Do they need to integrate ISO 9001 certification with an existing management system (such as, ISO 14001)?

 - Do they need ongoing expert advice on quality management matters?

 - Do they need support in carrying out internal audits and in the management of the QMS?
-Consultants frequently provide internal auditing services on an ongoing basis.
+ISO 9001 Consultants frequently provide internal auditing services on an ongoing basis.

 - Do they wish to conduct quality audits of current and prospective suppliers?